-Babies have small stomachs and unique taste buds which is why altering homemade purees too much will make him dislike a particular recipe so keep his eating experiences simple for the first year.
-Babies love to explore new things which is why offering him various foods from different cultures will help him develop a healthy palate when he gets older.
+Babies have small stomachs and unique taste buds which is why altering homemade purees too much will make them dislike a particular recipe so keep their eating experiences simple for the first year.
+Babies love to explore new things which is why offering them various foods from different cultures will help them develop a healthy palate when he gets older.
 Babies like consistency in their diet routines and this includes mealtimes so try not to exclude any of his meals by taking them away which may upset him.

-Moreover, Babies are creatures of habit and this includes mealtimes which are why reducing distractions during these times is recommended because they need to eat without being bothered.
-Babies should be tested for allergies before you introduce certain foods into their diets such as wheat-based products, eggs or nuts so contact a doctor if he has itchy skin after consuming these.
+Moreover, Babies are creatures of habit and this includes mealtimes.
+This is why reducing distractions during these times is recommended.
+Because they need to eat without being bothered.
+Babies should be tested for allergies before they introduce certain foods into their diets.
+Such as wheat-based products, eggs or nuts so contact a doctor if he has itchy skin after consuming these.

 Here are some tips on how you can encourage healthy eating habits in your home.

-They don’t need additional salt in their recipes up until 6 months old because sodium levels can become very high when extra seasoning is included which may affect his blood pressure later on in life.
-Babies are creatures of habit and this includes mealtimes so trying not to serve him overly spicy foods up until he’s at least 1 year old will help him develop a healthy palate when he gets older.
-Babies love routine and this includes mealtimes so keeping these at the same time each day will help him get into a healthy eating routine.
+They don’t need additional salt in their recipes up until 6 months old because sodium levels can become very high.
+When the extra seasoning is included it may affect his blood pressure later on in life.
+Babies are creatures of habit and this includes mealtimes so trying not to serve him overly spicy foods.
+Up until he’s at least 1 year old will help him develop a healthy palate when he gets older.
+Babies love routine and this includes mealtimes so keep these at the same time.
+Each day will help him get into a healthy eating routine.

-Babies shouldn’t have any cow’s milk until they are 1 year old because this can cause allergies and stomach aches which means you need to breastfeed or give your baby formula milk instead until his first birthday.
-Babies are creatures of habit and this includes meal times so you should keep all distractions and disruptions away from them when they are feeding because this may make them refuse foods when they’re older.
-Babies don’t need any additional sugar in their diet whilst they are in the first 12 months of life which is why these additives should be removed from your homemade recipes.
+Babies shouldn’t have any cow’s milk until they are 1 year old because this can cause allergies.
+Stomach aches which mean you need to breastfeed or give your baby formula milk, instead until his first birthday.
+Babies are creatures of habit and this includes meal times.
+So you should keep all distractions and disruptions away from them.
+When they are feeding because this may make them refuse food when they’re older.
+Babies don’t need any additional sugar in their diet whilst they are in the first 12 months of life.
+This is why these additives should be removed from your homemade recipes.